kerimoyle/libcellml-tutorials/tutorials/combine2020/tut5_solveGeneratedCode.rst

 .. container:: dothis

-    **3.a** Create two arrays and use the functions to allocate them.
+    **3.a** Create three arrays representing:
-    One will represent the variables, and one will represent the state variables.
+    - the variables (which here includes constants)
+    - the states (the integrated variables)
+    - the rates
+    Create and initialise a variable of integration, time.

 .. container:: toggle